 It’s only been five months, but I’m already planning my next trip to Lake Winnipesaukee.

-The summer before seventh grade, I arrived at the large campground, acompanied by open fields, and other "house-looking" buildings.
-After checking in, Mom dropped off the suitcases at my assigned cabin and waved goodbye.
-It was my first time spending an extended period of time in a foreign place without family and although I was excited to try new things, I was filled with nervous jitters the entire day.
+The summer before seventh grade, I arrived at the large campground which was surrounded by open fields and other “house-looking” buildings.
+After checking in, Mom dropped off the suitcases at my assigned cabin and waved good-bye.
+It was my first time spending an extended period of time in a foreign place without family, and although I was excited to try new things, I was filled with nervous jitters the entire day.

 However, that quickly changed as the returning campers in each of my classes assured me that what I was feeling was normal.
-The schedule was built so that all of the cabins had bonding activities to get to know each other better.
-This placed a sense of security in me as I was no longer worried about making new friends, and on top of that, doing badly the first few days in sightreading music.
+The schedule was built so that all of the cabins had bonding activities and campers could get to know each other better.
+This gave me a sense of security, and I was no longer worried about making new friends or doing poorly at the first few days of sightreading music.

 As I got more familiar with the teachers, music styles, and class scheduling year after year, I realized how much I’ve grown as a person and a musician.
 The advice given and lessons learned from this camp, as cliché as it sounds, were some of the best I’ve received.

-This camp not only teaches you how to explore yourself as a musician, but by doing that, you learn to accept yourself growing with your music and improving.
+This camp not only teaches you how to explore yourself as a musician, but also to accept yourself as you grow and improve with your music.